-If you’re a lover of the outdoors and looking for a partner who shares your passion, there are seven dates you must go on as your relationship progresses.
+If you’re a lover of outdoor adventure and looking for a partner who shares your passion, there are seven dates you must go on as your relationship grows from first date to last (whether it ends well or not).
 These dates are guaranteed to show you who your partner really is and if you have a future together.

 Date 1: A Short Hike/Walk

 Going on a short hike* is a great way to get to know someone early in the relationship.
 There is something about walking and talking that relaxes the nerves and helps you open up to the other person.
 This date is far less awkward than sitting across a dinner table from each other trying not to spill your drink and wondering if there’s food in your teeth.

 It’s also a great chance to tell how compatible you are for a second date.
 My poor friend went on a hike with a guy early in the relationship, and he took off up the trail, leaving her toiling alone for the entire hike!
 There was no second date.

 *If you met online and haven’t actually gotten to know each other, don’t go alone into the wilderness.
 Stick to parks or other public areas.